fjblau/kesslergame/.zenflow/tasks/memory-tweaks-fab7/spec.md

 2. **DRV Limit Test**
    - Start game with easy difficulty
-   - Launch DRVs into LEO until reaching 8 in that layer
+   - Launch DRVs into LEO until reaching 5 in that layer
-   - Verify launch button becomes disabled for LEO
+   - Verify launch button becomes disabled for LEO only
-   - Verify can still launch to other layers
+   - Verify can still launch to MEO and GEO
-   - Continue launching to all layers until reaching 15 total
+   - Launch 5 to MEO and 5 to GEO (15 total)
-   - Verify all launch buttons disabled
+   - Verify all launch buttons disabled at 15 total
    - Verify UI feedback shows limit reached

 3. **Debris Per Collision Limit**